TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

-This error is essentially the same as SL_ERROR_HEAP_WALK but occurred during the actual early_memremap() operation.
+This error is essentially the same as SL_ERROR_HEAP_WALK, but occurred during the actual early_memremap() operation.

 ======  =========================